rajtum/Machine-Learning-Makeshift-Portfolio/Sections/II Taxonomy of Functions.md

 ## D. Species
 ### Ecosystemic
-*Designated based on the ML regressor model used, separated by section often in porfolio, and form ~ 90% of all functions enumerated*
+*Designated based on the ML regressor model used, separated by section often in portfolio, and form ~ 90% of all functions enumerated*
 #### `_DT`
 * Relates to a Decision Tree Regressor
 #### `_Forest`